PREPPING YOUR FILES FOR PIN CREATION

 - If you have fonts in your design, please select them in Ai and go to Type > Create Outlines before sending so Ai doesn’t auto swap it if we don’t have that font

 - The min line thickness for a mold line is 0.1mm for soft enamel and 0.15mm for hard enamel.
 The min thickness of a color area that will be an enamel color and not the metal is 0.3 mm in soft or hard.
 If you have a cutout area in the design, to have a clean cut with no recessed metal(cut goes all the way through as a hole), it should be 2.5mm min and they suggest 3mm for the cleanest cut.

 – Hey!
 I use photoshop and it’s pixels… 0.3mm in pixels is 0.85px at scale.
 You probably will have to do some math based on your PSD file(hopefully much larger than pin’s end size).
 Let’s say for the sake of ease that you want a 1″ pin and your file is set at 10″, that means at the scale you are working at, for the color to fit, the min space would be 8.5 px(0.85 x 10).
 You gotta do your own math based on your source file if in Ps, but thats how to figure it out.

 If you can’t make a vector, that’s totally fine.
 Just send me a high res jpeg, PSD, whatever and I should be able to get it done smoothly.

-- The factory uses Pantone+ Solid Coated, so choose your colors from that Pantone group.
+- The factory uses Pantone+ Solid Coated and Pantone Pastels, so choose your colors from those Pantone group.
 If the closest match is ok, just let us know and we will assign the closest match and run it by you before it goes to the factory.
 Metallics (870s Solid Coated) and True Neons (800s Solid Coated/ 900s in Pastels) are not available.
 800s/900s Neon can be color matched close in hue, but not the saturation and true neon.